-In the preceding section we considered a certain family $\{\Phi_\pi:\pi\in \widehat{\Pi}\}$ of s.n. functions and a family of symmetric norms on $\cl B(\cl H)$ generated by the dual of these, and we studied the symmetrically norming operators and absolutely symmetrically norming operators with respect to each of these symmetric norms.
-The fact that each member of the family $\{\Phi_\pi:\pi\in \widehat{\Pi}\}$ is equivalent to the maximal s.n. function $\Phi_1$ suggests the possibility of extending the Theorem \ref{mini-characterization-arbitrary} to a larger family of s.n. functions.
-With this in mind, our attention is drawn to the family of all s.n. functions that are equivalent to the maximal s.n. function, that is, the family $\{\Phi:\Phi\text{ is equivalent to } \Phi_1\}$ of s.n. functions.
-This larger family of s.n. functions provides us with the leading idea on which we develop the notions of ``universally symmetrically norming operators" and ``universally absolutely symmetrically norming operators" on a separable Hilbert space.
+In the preceding section we considered a certain family $\{\Phi_\pi:\pi\in \widehat{\Pi}\}$ of s.n.functions and a family of symmetric norms on $\cl B(\cl H)$ generated by the dual of these, and we studied the symmetric norming operators and absolutely symmetric norming operators with respect to each of these symmetric norms.
+The fact that each member of the family $\{\Phi_\pi:\pi\in \widehat{\Pi}\}$ is equivalent to the maximal s.n.function $\Phi_1$ suggests the possibility of extending the Theorem \ref{mini-characterization-arbitrary} to a larger family of s.n.functions.
+With this in mind, our attention is drawn to the family of all s.n.functions that are equivalent to the maximal s.n.function, that is, the family $\{\Phi:\Phi\text{ is equivalent to } \Phi_1\}$ of s.n.functions.
+This larger family of s.n.functions provides us with the leading idea on which we develop the notions of ``universally symmetric norming operators'' and ``universally absolutely symmetric norming operators'' on a separable Hilbert space.
 The study of these operators are taken up in this section.
-Our main result is Theorem \ref{complete-characterization-arbitrary} which states that an operator in $\cl B(\cl H)$ is universally symmetrically norming if and only if it is universally absolutely symmetrically norming, which holds if and only if it is compact.
+Our main result is Theorem \ref{complete-characterization-arbitrary} which, in effect, states that an operator in $\cl B(\cl H)$ is universally symmetric norming if and only if it is universally absolutely symmetric norming, which holds if and only if it is compact.

 We begin by defining the relevant classes of operators.